1967 Long Beach State 49ers football team

 The 1967 Long Beach State 49ers football team represented California State College, Long Beach—now known as California State University, Long Beach—as a member of the California Collegiate Athletic Association (CCAA) during the 1967 NCAA College Division football season.
 Led by tenth-year head coach Don Reed, the 49ers compiled an overall record of 5–5 with a mark of 3–2 in conference play, placing a three-way tie for second in the CCAA.
 The team played home games at Veterans Memorial Stadium adjacent to the campus of Long Beach City College in Long Beach, California.

 Schedule

 Team players in the NFL

-The following were selected in the 1968 NFL Draft.
+The following were selected in the 1968 NFL/AFL draft.